Last updated January 11, 2024

-Sahara Rose De Vore is a Wellness Travel Coach and the founder of The Travel Coach Network.
+Sahara Rose De Vore is a Wellness Travel Coach and the founder of The Travel Coach Network (TCN).
 She spent a decade traveling the globe and made it to 84 countries by the age of 31.

-After believing that there was more to a travel career than blogging and bookings, Sahara became a pioneer in the travel coaching industry where educates and empowers ambitious travelers from all around through her global network of international travel coaches.
+After believing that there was more to a travel career than blogging and bookings, Sahara became a pioneer in the travel coaching industry.
+She now educates and empowers ambitious travelers from all around through her global network of international travel coaches.

-Sahara is the creator and owner of the world’s first and only ICF accredited certification program for coaches and is also published author and global speaker, seen in various media outlets including Thrive Global, Forbes, Skift, Yahoo!
+Sahara is the creator and owner of the world’s first and only ICF-accredited certification program for coaches.
+She is also a published author and global speaker, seen in various media outlets including Thrive Global, Forbes, Skift, Yahoo!
 Finance, USA Today and Business Insider for her expertise.

-Sahara Rose was a 2019 nominee by career-changing women in the travel industry for being a rising female leader, best female coach and best innovative trailblazer.
+In 2019, Sahara was a nominee by career-changing women in the travel industry for being a rising female leader, best female coach and best innovative trailblazer.
 We were lucky enough to snag an interview with her on why travel coaching is the next big thing.

-Sahara Rose: When I started my travel coaching business four years ago, there were only a few articles that I found about travel coaching, but it wasn’t a term that anyone really heard about in travel.
+When I started my travel coaching business four years ago, there were only a few articles about travel coaching.
+But it wasn’t really a term that anyone heard about yet in travel.

 It’s surprising that it wasn’t something that people called themselves because passionate travelers have been coaching for decades.

-When I get new people in The Travel Coach Network, they always say to me, “I have been doing this for a while but never knew what it was called” or “It’s exactly what I describe myself as, but I didn’t know the title existed.”
+When I recruit people into the TCN, they always say, “I have been doing this for a while but never knew what it was called” or “It’s exactly what I describe myself as, but I didn’t know the title existed.”

-Since the term “travel coach” has gained traction over the past few years, I realized that I needed to define what a travel coach means within The Travel Coach Network.
+Since the term “travel coach” has gained traction over the past few years, I realized that I needed to define what it means within the TCN.

 I have heard some people who call themselves a travel coach only do so because they coach travel agents.

-Therefore, within The Travel Coach Network, a travel coach is simply a passionate traveler who builds a travel-related business authentic to their own experiences, knowledge and expertise.
+Therefore, within the TCN, a travel coach is simply a passionate traveler who builds a travel-related business authentic to their own experiences, knowledge and expertise.

 Every coach chooses how and what they help people with when it comes to travel.
 Every traveler knows something unique to them.

-Within the Travel Coach Network, people come from a wide range of niches and expertise including travel agents, life coaches, health coaches, tour operators, spiritual coaches, human resources, business travel, and the medical field, among others.
+Within the TCN, people come from a wide range of niches and expertise.
+These include travel agents, life coaches, health coaches, tour operators, spiritual coaches, human resources, business travel and the medical field, among others.